nile-squad/javascript-style-guide/README.md

 - Allows swapping implementations without code changes
 - Functions become pure and predictable
 - Eliminates hidden imports buried in functions

+> Caution: for things like loggers, and singleton instances you may actually just want to import and just use freely, don't do DI for utilities and cases it doesn't work well, consitency of approach is more preferred sometimes than being complaint.

 ### 2.3 Open/Closed Principle